SDSU Extension State 4-H Ambassador applications now open

 “Being a part of the South Dakota State 4-H Ambassador Program is a working honor that provides selected 4-H members expanded opportunities to serve and promote the 4-H youth development program,” Risner said.
 “Ultimately, we hope that this will be a sought-after leadership opportunity for teens as they pursue their post-secondary goals.”

-For more information, contact Hilary Risner, SDSU Extension Program Manager and Regional Youth Educator, at 605-688-4167 or Hilary.Risner@sdstate.edu.
+For more information, contact Hilary Risner, SDSU Extension Program Manager and Regional Youth Educator.

 See more